gchudnov/sqsmove/README.md

 sqsmove -s A --dst-dir D
 ```

-It downloads both body of the message and attributes as two separate files and saves them to the specified directory.
+It downloads both body of the message and message attributes as two separate files and saves them to the specified directory.
-If the message has id `X`, body will be saved to the file `X`, attributes to the file `X.meta`.
+If the message has id `X`, body will be saved to the file `X`, message attributes to the file `X.meta`.

-Attributes are stored as a CSV with 3 columns: `name`, `type` and `value` where each line is a separate attribute:
+Attributes are stored as a CSV with 3 columns: `name`, `type` and `value` where each line is a separate message attribute:

 ```text
 name,type,value